Jack-Daly-Eng025/30_DAYS_OF_CODE/README.md

 ## I made this repository to track my progress over 30 days as a developer.

-## Completed/Favorite projects will be made into their own repositories after 30 days.
+## 'Completed' projects will be made into their own repositories after 30 days.